openid/OpenID4VC-HAIP/openid4vc-high-assurance-interoperability-profile-1_0.md

 Ecosystems SHOULD clearly indicate whether the Wallets and the Issuers need to support Issuer-initiated, Wallet-initiated Issuance or both, including how to send Credential Offer.
 If Issuer-initiated flows are supported, they MUST use the Credential Offer as defined in Section 4.1 of [@!OIDF.OID4VCI].

-Note that ecosystems that aim for a stronger separation between the different Issuers and Wallets are expected to prefer the Issuer-initiated issuance flows and those with stronger integration into wallets (more wallet-centric ecosystems) will likely prefer the Wallet-initiated Issuance.
+Note that Ecosystems that aim for a stronger separation between the different Issuers and Wallets are expected to prefer the Issuer-initiated issuance flows and those with stronger integration into wallets (more wallet-centric Ecosystems) will likely prefer the Wallet-initiated Issuance.

 If batch issuance is supported, the Wallet SHOULD use it rather than making consecutive requests for a single Credential of the same Credential Dataset.
 The Issuer MUST indicate whether batch issuance is supported by including or omitting the `batch_credential_issuance` metadata parameter.
 The Issuer’s decision may be influenced by various factors, including, but not limited to, trust framework requirements, regulatory constraints, applicable laws or internal policies.